By Diane Small

 Sure, nuts contain healthy, unsaturated fats which can help lower the risk of heart disease.
 All nuts are also a good source of vitamin E, an important antioxidant, and like all plant foods, they’re high in fibre and phyto-chemicals–both of which help protect against cancer and other serious diseases.
 Nuts are rich in magnesium, which helps maintain bone structure; and chromium, which helps to ensure proper insulin function.
 They’re also packed with zinc for cellular growth and wound healing, and manganese, which protects against free radicals.
 But there is a huge health difference between organic or non-organic nuts.

-While nuts may not be sprayed on the tree when they are growing, they are sprayed once picked and cracked.
-All nuts easily absorb pesticides because of their high oil content, so you really should buy organic, or shell the nuts yourself.
+While nuts may not be sprayed with pesticides on the tree when they are growing, guess what?
+They are sprayed once picked and cracked.
+And all nuts easily absorb pesticides because of their high oil content, so you really should buy organic, or shell the nuts yourself.

 The Truth About Nuts

 There are loads of pesticides and fungicides sprayed on nuts after they’re shelled.
 Cashews are sprayed with endosulfan, a chemical which is very harmful to both humans and animals.
 Pistachios may be treated with phosmat, which according to a study done by Cornell University, causes liver tumours and carcinomas and is extremely toxic to honey bees.
 Monsanto’s notorious pesticide glyphosate may also be sprayed on pistachios to help the shell open, and DDT was found in two samples of nut butter at the last national testing in 2000.

 Walnuts normally have a lot of pest issues and so are super saturated with pesticides and more chemicals than any other nut, while Macadamia nuts are treated with atrazine which has been shown to harm aquatic organisms, and there is some evidence that it has a negative impact on human reproduction.